Flying interCaribbean Embraer EMB 120 Brasilia

 A Caicos Express Beechcraft 1900.

-Several major airlines fly to Providenciales from cities in the United States, Canada, and the UK.
+Several major airlines fly to Providenciales from cities in the United States and Canada.
+Flights are also offered from the United Kingdom via London.
 For information on routes and flight times, see International Flights.

 For direct service between the Turks and Caicos and other Caribbean and tropical Atlantic destinations, the only airlines that operate scheduled flights are Caicos Express, interCaribbean, and Bahamasair.

-Providenciales International Airport (PLS) is the primary airport in the Turks and Caicos, and the only airport in the country that welcomes scheduled international flights.
-The Grand Turk JAGS McCartney International Airport (GDT) is an international airport, yet doesn’t host any international routes.
+Providenciales International Airport (PLS) is the primary airport in the Turks and Caicos and welcomes nearly all scheduled international flights (the exception is a Miami—South Caicos (XSC) flight via American Airlines).
+The Grand Turk JAGS McCartney International Airport (GDT) is an international airport, yet doesn’t host any scheduled international routes.

 Domestic Flights

-There are two Turks and Caicos airlines, Caicos Express and interCaribbean, which offer regularly secluded flights between our islands.
-The busiest route is between Providenciales and Grand Turk, and sees several flights per day.
-Our outer islands of South Caicos and Salt Cay see fewer flights, typically only a few flights per week.
+There are two Turks and Caicos airlines, Caicos Express and interCaribbean, which offer regular flights between most of the country's populated main islands.
+The busiest route is between Providenciales and Grand Turk, which sees several flights per day.
+Flights from Providenciales to South Caicos run daily, while there are typically only a few flights per week to Salt Cay and North Caicos.

-Flights from the Turks and Caicos to Other Caribbean Countries
+Flights From Turks and Caicos to Other Caribbean Countries

-The Turks and Caicos is actually a great hub for travel to several regional Caribbean countries, with direct flights to the Bahamas, Dominican Republic, Haiti, Jamaica, Cuba, Puerto Rico, and Antigua.
-Many of these cities have flights to other countries and cities, so it’s possible to get almost anywhere in the Caribbean with only a few hops.
+Turks and Caicos has many connections to other Caribbean countries, with direct flights to the Bahamas, Dominican Republic, Haiti, Jamaica, Cuba, Barbados, and Antigua.
+Many of these destinations have flights to other regional countries and cities, so it’s possible to get almost anywhere in the Caribbean with only a few hops.

 Other than the two Turks and Caicos airlines, Bahamasair is the only other service provider that flies between Providenciales and other Caribbean countries, with direct flights to and from Lynden Pindling International Airport (NAS) at Nassau.